Nikhilapothamsetty/qml-final-project-qcnn-annni/read.md

         H += -J * (Z ^ i) @ (Z ^ (i + 1)) ^ (I ^ (n - i - 2))
 ```

-Adds **nearest-neighbor Z-Z interactions** between each pair of adjacent qubits.
+Adds **nearest-neighbor Z-Z interactions** btw each pair of adjacent qubits.

 ```python
     for i in range(n):
         H += -g * (I ^ i) @ X ^ (I ^ (n - i - 1))
 ```

-Adds a **transverse field (X term)** on each individual qubit.
+Adds  **transverse field (X term)** on each individual qubit.

 ```python
     for i in range(n - 2):
         H += -kappa * (Z ^ i) @ (Z ^ (i + 2)) ^ (I ^ (n - i - 3))
 ```

-Adds **next-nearest-neighbor Z-Z interactions**, controlled by `kappa`.
+Adds **next-nearest-neighbor Z-Z interactions** controlled by `kappa`.

 ```python
     return H.to_matrix()
 ```

-Converts the Hamiltonian to a matrix so we can diagonalize it later.
+Converts the Hamiltonian to  matrix so we can diagonalize it later.

 ---